Kristin Klopfenstein, Director

 - Generating new insights by connecting information and expertise across social and health systems

 Whitney LeBoeuf, Director of Data Integration and Analytics

-Whitney is an expert in social policy research and data sharing, having worked with the well-known national group Actionable Intelligence for Social Policy (AISP) at the University of Pennsylvania.
-As Director of Data Integration and Analytics for the Colorado Lab, she will be working with partners at all levels of state government to foster interagency data sharing for research to inform program and policy improvement.
+Whitney has an established body of work focused on social policy research and data sharing, having worked with the well-known national group Actionable Intelligence for Social Policy (AISP) at the University of Pennsylvania.
+As Director of Data Integration and Analytics for the Colorado Lab, she works closely with partners at all levels of state government to foster interagency data sharing for research to inform program and policy improvement.

 Prior to joining the Colorado Lab, Whitney worked with both University of Colorado Boulder School of Education and University of Pennsylvania Graduate School of Education as a Senior Research Associate.
-She earned her doctorate from the University of Pennsylvania in Education Policy, and has a Masters degree in Quantitative Research Methods from the University of Denver Morgridge College of Education.
-Her undergraduate degree is in Communications, earned at Northwestern University.
+She earned her doctorate from the University of Pennsylvania in Education Policy and has a master’s degree in Quantitative Research Methods from the University of Denver Morgridge College of Education.

 John Hokkanen, Senior Data Management and Integration Scientist

 John is motivated by his desire to work with data that can improve people’s lives.
 He is a data scientist with many years of experience in merging datasets, analytics, and statistical modeling.
 This gives him the expertise needed to be a primary player in the launch the Colorado Lab’s Linked Information Network of Colorado.

 John has also worked in both the private sector, in banking and as an entrepreneur, and in the public sector, as an attorney for the Department of Health and Human Services.
 His understanding of the legal and practical challenges faced by government agencies in linking data is critical to the success of the Colorado Lab’s data initiatives.

 Areas of Interest: